smapiot/piral/docs/tutorials/13-sharing-from-piral.md

 There are several reasons:

 - An API is well defined
-- An API is visible / strongly typed
+- An API is visible/strongly typed
 - An API can be customized *per* pilet
 - APIs are protected and cannot be changed